-Your email signature is an opportunity to more closely align your email correspondence with our University brand.
-While you are free to use your own unbranded signature, our templates can help you create a professional, streamlined look.
+Your email signature is an opportunity to align your email correspondence with our University brand more closely.
+While you can use your unbranded signature, our templates can help you create a professional, streamlined look.

-If you have questions about how to use one of the email signatures in the template below, please feel free to contact the Office of Strategic Communications & Marketing at (209) 664-6780 or cpa@csustan.edu.
+If you have questions about using one of the email signatures in the templates below, please contact the Office of Strategic Communications & Marketing at (209) 664-6780 or marcom@csustan.edu.

 Download the .zip file and extract the Word template.